-Research Interests: The book of Matthew, Second Temple Judaism and the New Testament, Hermeneutics
+Research Interests: The Gospel According to Matthew, Second Temple Judaism and the New Testament, Hermeneutics

 Personal: David likes roots music, the Cincinnati Reds, and everything about Lake Superior.
 He and his wife, Beverly, enjoy exploring the lighthouses of the Great Lakes and Maine.